 The cost of a skip permit varies according to where you are in the country and also how long you want to put the skip on the road.
 Skip permits tend to last for 1, 2 or 4 weeks and can be renewed for an additional fee.
 The average cost of a skip permit is around £30.
 Bear in mind that most skip companies will also add a small mark-up on to the price of the permit to cover their administration costs

-Enter your postcode and choose a skip size to compare today’s best prices from 100s of local skip companies serving your area.
-Contact the cheapest provider to book your skip direct.
+Enter a postcode to compare prices from 100s of local skip companies serving your area.